grip-on-software/data-gathering/README.md

 by default configured to help with common situations found in two organizations (ICTU and Wigo4it).
 Customization of these files may be relevant when another organization is used.

+In order to validate a (customized) field mapping, the schema files are of use.
+For example, by installing the `check-jsonschema` PyPI package, you can run `check-jsonschema --schemafile schema/jira/fields.json jira_fields.json` (Jira) or `check-jsonschema--schemafile schema/tfs/fields.json vsts_fields.json` (Azure DevOps) to check validity.

 ### Seats